wmutschl/mutschler.eu/content/linux/install-guides/pop-os-btrfs-21-04.md

 - an encrypted swap partition which works with hibernation
 - a btrfs-LVM-inside-luks partition for the root filesystem
   - the btrfs logical volume contains a subvolume `@` for `/` and a subvolume `@home` for `/home`.
 Note that the Pop!_OS installer does not create any subvolumes on btrfs, so we need to do this manually.
+- automatic gnome-keyring unlocking using the LUKS password (if desired for automatic login)
 - automatic system snapshots and easy rollback similar to *zsys* using:
    - [Timeshift](https://github.com/teejee2008/timeshift) which will regularly take (almost instant) snapshots of the system
    - [timeshift-autosnap-apt](https://github.com/wmutschl/timeshift-autosnap-apt) which will automatically run Timeshift on any apt operation and also keep a backup of your EFI partition inside the snapshot